technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 4 - Write Copilot prompts for creating report pages in Power BI.md

 6.  **Customer Insights –** Select **Create**, and the page will be created accordingly.

     ![](./media/media4/image13.png)

     ![A screenshot of a computer Description automatically generated](./media/media4/image14.png)

+**Note** - The suggested prompts might be different from the one shown in this Lab as copilot uses different methodologies.
+You can select as per the details that you want to analyse.

 7. Order Details – Select **Create.**

     ![](./media/media4/image15.png)

     ![](./media/media4/image16.png)

+**Note** - The suggested prompts might be different from the one shown in this Lab as copilot uses different methodologies.
+You can select as per the details that you want to analyse.

 8. Revenue Analysis – Select **Create.**